CWTSLeiden/cwts_covid/README.md

 ### Create database

-The relational schema we use to consolidate the data sources mentioned above is [available in MySQL jargon](datasets_input/SQL_database_schema/projectdb_covid_schema.sql).
+The relational schema we use to consolidate the data sources mentioned above is available as a [SQL script](datasets_input/SQL_database_schema/projectdb_covid_schema.sql) (working at least on MySQL).

 ![SQL schema](datasets_input/SQL_database_schema/projectdb_covid_schema.png)

-You can use the [Notebook_1_SQL_database](Notebook_1_SQL_database.ipynb) notebook to create it.
-This notebook allows you to ingest data into a MySQL instance of your choice, where an empty database exists with the above-mentioned schema, or to export the relaitonal data to Pandas tables.
+You can use the [Notebook_1_SQL_database](Notebook_1_SQL_database.ipynb) notebook to populate this database.
+This notebook allows you to insert data into a MySQL instance of your choice, where an empty database is assumed to exist with the above-mentioned schema.
+Alternatively, it allows you to export the relational data to Pandas tables.

 ### Query Dimensions and Altmetrics